csci3250-2019/student-1155112410/README.md

 ## Stuffs that I did in CUHK
 ### What CS courses I have studied/ am studying

+- [ ] CSCI 2040 - Introduction to Python
-- [ ] CSCI 2100 - Data Structures
+- [x] CSCI 2100 - Data Structures
 - [x] CSCI 3130 - Formal Language and Automata Theory
 - [x] CSCI 3150 - Intro to Operating Systems
-- [ ] CSCI 3170 - Intro to Database Systems
+- [x] CSCI 3170 - Intro to Database Systems
-- [ ] CSCI 3180 - Principles of Programming Languages
+- [x] CSCI 3180 - Principles of Programming Languages
+- [ ] CSCI 3220 - Algorithms for Bioinformatics
+- [ ] CSCI 3230 - Fundamentals of Artificial Intelligence
-- [ ] CSCI 3250 - Computers and Society
+- [x] CSCI 3250 - Computers and Society
-- [ ] CSCI 3251 - Engineering Practicum
+- [x] CSCI 3251 - Engineering Practicum

 ### What I did in CUHK